Pensions After Death: State, Workplace & Private Pensions

 Pension schemes searchable via Pension Tracing Service

 Do not assume there is nothing to claim.
 Many people have pensions from previous employers they have forgotten about.
-Over 17,000 people inherited more than £10,000 in extra state pension in a single year.
+Royal London found that more than 17,000 people inherited over £10,000 in extra State Pension in 2023-24 alone.
 Always check with the DWP, the employer, and use the Pension Tracing Service.

 State pension inheritance